List of Game of Thrones episodes: Season 3 (2013)

-After Robb breaks his vow to marry one of Walder Frey's daughters, Frey arranges the massacre of Robb, his mother, his wife, and all his bannermen, during a wedding feast.
+After Robb breaks his vow to marry one of Walder Frey's daughters, Frey arranges the massacre of Robb, his mother, his wife, and all his bannermen during a wedding feast.
 Arya is escorted by the warrior Sandor Clegane to reach Robb, but is too late.
 After Robb's death, Roose Bolton is appointed the new Warden of the North by Tywin, who is now Hand of the King.
 Theon is tortured by Roose's bastard son, Ramsay Snow.
-Further north, Jon Snow earns the trust of the Wildlings, and climbs the Wall with a Wildling party, ending up on its south side, but then betrays them.
-In the capitol, King Joffrey has decided to marry Margaery of House Tyrell, setting Sansa aside.
+Further north, Jon Snow earns the trust of the wildlings and climbs the Wall with a wildling party, ending up on its south side, but then betrays them.
+In the capital, King Joffrey has decided to marry Margaery of House Tyrell, setting Sansa aside.
 Tywin, however, arranges Sansa's marriage with his son, Tyrion.
 Brienne and Jaime reach King's Landing, with Jaime having had his dominant hand cut off while defending her.
 In Essos, Daenerys acquires "The Unsullied", an army of eunuch slave soldiers, as well as former slave and interpreter Missandei.
 She also joins forces with the "Second Sons", a company of mercenaries, and becomes the Queen of Yunkai.